Rick1029/kaltura-downloader/README.md

 3. Refresh your Kaltura tab and a download icon will appear in the top left.
 Choose your desired resolution and enjoy!

 You can change the "@match" lines near the top of the script to add your university's own Kaltura page.
 You can use multiple @match tags for multiple websites.

+Credit to knownunown for the script, I just added instructions.
+See forked repo.